 The Company will execute the Deed of Undertaking (as further described in the section entitled "Description of the Deed of Undertaking") in favour of the Issuer, the Guarantor and the Trustee on the Issue Date.
-While the Keepwell Deed contains a general obligation requiring the Company to ensure that the Issuer and the Guarantor have sufficient liquidity to make timely payment of any amounts payable by each of them under or in respect of the Notes and the Guarantor in meeting their respective obligations under the Notes, the Guarantee of the Notes, the Guarantor in meeting their respective obligations under the Notes, the Guarantee of the Notes and the Trust Deed upon the occurrence of an Event of Default.
+While the Keepwell Deed contains a general obligation requiring the Company to ensure that the Issuer and the Guarantor have sufficient liquidity to make timely payment of any amounts payable by each of them under or in respect of the Notes and the Guarantee of the Notes, the Deed of Undertaking provides specified means by which the Company could assist the Issuer and the Guarantor in meeting their respective obligations under the Notes, the Guarantee of the Notes and the Trust Deed upon the occurrence of an Event of Default.